-This 21st Century Nanoscience Handbook will be the most comprehensive, up-to-date large reference work for the field of nanoscience.
-Handbook of Nanophysics by the same editor published in the fall of 2010 and was embraced as the first comprehensive reference to consider both fundamental and applied aspects of nanophysics.
+21st Century Nanoscience - A Handbook: Public Policy, Education, and Global Trends (Volume 10) will be the most comprehensive, up-to-date large reference work for the field of nanoscience.
+Its predecessor, Handbook of Nanophysics, by the same editor was published in the fall of 2010 and was embraced as the first comprehensive reference to consider both fundamental and applied aspects of nanophysics.
 This follow-up project has been conceived as a necessary expansion and full update that considers the significant advances made in the field since 2010.
 It goes well beyond the physics as warranted by recent developments in the field.
-This tenth volume in a ten-volume set covers public policy, education, and global trends.
+This tenth volume in a ten-volume set covers nanophotonics, nanoelectronics, and nanoplasmonics.

 - Provides the most comprehensive, up-to-date large reference work for the field.

 - Chapters written by international experts in the field.